ViacomInc/data-point/packages/data-point/README.md

 ### Fetching remote services

+Based on an initial feed, fetch and aggregate results from multiple remote services.

+<details>
+  <summary>Example</summary>

   Using the amazing [swapi.co](https://swapi.co) service, the example below gets information about a planet and the residents of that planet.

-<details>
-  <summary>Based on an initial feed, fetch and aggregate results from multiple remote services:</summary>

   ```js
   const DataPoint = require('data-point')